 If you're interesting in listening to more of this before you buy it, you can hear a generous sample of each song on Natalie Merchant's site, as well as read the full text of each poem and find out the poets.
 If you buy "Leave Your Sleep" the 2 disc CD set includes an 80 page book with information about each of the poets who authored the included poems, so you might want to consider buying that, instead of simply downloading.

-Music: Leave Your Sleep, Natalie Merchant
+Music: Leave Your Sleep

 Books/Authors: John Godfrey Saxe